Modern CavemanAll caveman projects - Text File Version of this page - Printable

 Trim off any fat on the meat.

 Once I took the beef out of the supermarket package, I found they had deliberately hidden a big sheet of fat on the bottom.
 Try and avoid this when shopping, but otherwise trim it off.
+(I have since been educated that the fat is intentional for roasting to retain moistness).

 Left over fat can be frozen and when you have several pounds saved up can be thawed, ground, and rendered clean.
 The rendered fat can be used in cooking, traditional soap making, or other uses.